ottomatica/docable-notebooks/README.md

 ### Creating file content, using variables, and more.

 Docable has designed after [studying over 600 online tutorials](http://chrisparnin.me/pdf/docable_FSE_20.pdf) and discovering issues that contribute to poor learner experiences.
-We've designed a few additional features that smooth over these issues for tutorial takers.
+We've designed a few additional features that smooth over these issues for tutorial takers and authors.

 One of the most common problem was the numerous and inconsistent ways tutorials asked someone to edit a file on a server.
 Docable _file cells_ take care of creating paths, setting file permissions and owners, and filling in variable content—with a simple click.